isomerpages/sportsg-corp/_about-us/Vision 2030/Sports Facilities Master Plan.md

 <p></p>
 <ul data-tight="true" class="tight">
 <li>
-<p>A new Town Sports and Recreation Centre that will be part of a community
+<p>A new Town Sport and Recreation Centre that will be part of a community
 hub in Sembawang that will combine sporting and community facilities to create a vibrant social space and offer greater convenience to residents.</p>
 <p></p>